Mnubi/API/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on this app or concern that needs to be raised you can contact me through rodger.kamau@student.moringaschool.com or you ca visit the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page. or you can